|"Genealogy, Free or Fee" presentation at Connecticut Ancestry Society|

 When I can locate free vital records and obits, I try that first--and then I decide, case by case, when it makes sense to pay for a document or a search.

-Some of the best sites for free genealogy are Family Search, Linkpendium, Heritage Quest, Cyndi's List, plus Find A Grave.
+Some of the best sites for free genealogy are Family Search, Linkpendium, The Ancestor Hunt, Heritage Quest*, Cyndi's List, plus Find A Grave.

 I also search state and local historical/genealogical societies.
 And of course, I search and post on Facebook genealogy pages.
 (See Katherine Willson's comprehensive list of such pages here.)